kurtosis-tech/kurtosis-testsuite-starter-pack/docs/lib-documentation.md

 ### getStartCommandOverrides(Map\<String, String\> generatedFileFilepaths, String ipAddr) -\> (Option\<List\<String\>> entrypointArgs, Option\<List\<String\>> cmdArgs)
 You often won't control the Docker images that you'll be using in your testnet, and the `ENTRYPOINT` and `CMD` statements hardcoded in their Dockerfiles might not be suitable for what you need.
 This function allows you to override these statements to your needs.
 To use the Dockerfile versions without overriding, leave the option empty.

+**Args**

+* `generatedFileFilepaths`: Mapping of file ID (as declared in [DockerContainerInitializer.getFilesToGenerate][dockercontainerinitializer_getfilestogenerate]) to the filepath on the container's filesystem where the file exists.
+* `ipAddr`: The IP address of the container the service is running inside.

 **Returns**

 * `entrypointArgs`: If set, overrides the `ENTRYPOINT` statement in the image's Dockerfile with the given args.